Vermont Jazz Center

 Objectives of the festival:

-1) To provide VJC audiences with an opportunity to hear the myriad ways that different pianists approach a solo presentation
+1) To provide listeners with an opportunity to hear the myriad ways that different pianists approach a solo presentation – paying attention to touch, arranging options, song choices, energy, historical contexts, etc.

-2) To appreciate the beautiful tone quality of the VJC’s newly acquired instrument
+3) To appreciate and contrast the beautiful tone qualities of the two featured pianos

-3) To expose multiple generations of learners to a series of educational options that will enhance their understanding of the solo-piano idiom.
+4) To expose multiple generations of learners to a series of educational options that will enhance their understanding of the solo-piano idiom

 Franz W. Robert